punk-security/dnsReaper/docs/googlecloud.md

 To to get the Private key:

 1. Navigate to https://cloud.google.com/ and select **Go to console**, or [click here](https://console.cloud.google.com/)
-2. Make sure the correct project by checking the drop down at top left of the page.
+1. Make sure the correct project by checking the drop down at top left of the page.
 If the project needs to be changed, click the drop down and select the correct project from the popup
-3. Select on `API & Services` under Quick Access
+1. Select on `API & Services` under Quick Access
-4. On the side bar, select `Enabled APIs & services`
+1. On the side bar, select `Enabled APIs & services`
-5. At the top of the page, select **+ Enable APIs and Services**
+1. At the top of the page, select **+ Enable APIs and Services**
-6. In the search bar, search for `Cloud DNS API`, and select `Cloud DNS API`
+1. In the search bar, search for `Cloud DNS API`, and select `Cloud DNS API`
-7. On the `Cloud DNS API`, select **Enable**.
+1. On the `Cloud DNS API`, select **Enable**.
-8. Then, on the `Cloud DNS API` page, select the `Credentials` tab
+1. Then, on the `Cloud DNS API` page, select the `Credentials` tab
-9. Below the `Credentials compatible with this API` section, go to `Service Accounts`, and click on the `Manage service accounts`
+1. Below the `Credentials compatible with this API` section, go to `Service Accounts`, and click on the `Manage service accounts`
-10. At the top of the page, select **+ Create Service Account**
+1. At the top of the page, select **+ Create Service Account**
-11. Give the service a `Service account ID`
+1. Give the service a `Service account ID`
-12. Click **Create and Continue**
+1. Click **Create and Continue**
-13. Click the `Select a role` dropdown, scroll down to `DNS`, then select `DNS Reader`
+1. Click the `Select a role` dropdown, scroll down to `DNS`, then select `DNS Reader`
-14. Then, click **Done**
+1. Then, click **Done**
-15. Back on the Service Account page, select the service account you just made
+1. Back on the Service Account page, select the service account you just made
-16. Select the `Keys` tab at the top
+1. Select the `Keys` tab at the top
-17. Click the `Add Key` dropdown and select `Create new key`
+1. Click the `Add Key` dropdown and select `Create new key`
-18. Ensure the type `JSON` is selected and click `Create`
+1. Ensure the type `JSON` is selected and click `Create`
-19. This will download a JSON file to your computer, switch can be moved to a suitable location
+1. This will download a JSON file to your computer, which can be moved to a suitable location
-20. Copy down the full path of the files location, including the files name and extension
+1. Copy down the full path of the credential file's location, including the file's name and extension
-21. Save the file path to the `GOOGLE_APPLICATION_CREDENTIALS` environment variable
+1. Save the file path to the `GOOGLE_APPLICATION_CREDENTIALS` environment variable
     a.
 On Linux or MacOS:
         ```
         export GOOGLE_APPLICATION_CREDENTIALS="/path/to/json/file.json"